Home Report a Problem Pollution Journal Sewers & Drains Farmland

 • Oil interceptor – usually a series of tanks designed to remove oil from water by slowing the flow rate and allowing the oil to separate and float on top of the water.

-• PAOs - Polyphosphate Accumulating Organisms are purposely enriched in treatment plants to remove P from wastewater.
-PAOs release P under anaerobic conditions and take it up under aerobic conditions.
+• PAOs - Polyphosphate Accumulating Organisms are purposely enriched in treatment plants to remove Phosphate from wastewater.
+PAOs release P under anaerobic conditions, but take up more than they released if subsequently put under aerobic conditions.

 • Phosphate – concentrations above 0.1mg per litre can promote eutrophication.
 (See above)